jkraemer/mail-gpg/README.md

 * Add optional on the fly import of recipients' keys from public key servers based on email address
 * Send encrypted mails to recipients when possible, fall back to unencrypted mail otherwise
-* Ease and document usage with Rails' ActionMailer

 ## Contributing